-Each of the seven crime types were modeled separately, and separate models were constructed for the nine Census regions to account for regional differences in crime rates and the demographic characteristics that underlay them.
-The results of these models were then applied to the Census block group level using the same demographic attributes, weighted by population, and aggregated to national totals.
+Each of the seven crime types were modeled separately, and separate models were constructed for the nine Census regions to account for regional differences in crime rates and the characteristics that underlay them.
+The results of these models were then applied to the Census block group level using the same characteristics, weighted by population, and aggregated to national totals.

 Individual estimates were converted to indexes relative to national totals and rescaled, with the end result being a raw metric for each crime type, for every Census block group in the United States.

 When looking at the raw crime metrics, we found the distributions to be very asymmetrical, skewed highly towards lower crime rates, with a very large range.
 The image below shows the distribution of raw data for the murder crime metric (the normal curve appears in orange).

 It is difficult to visualize and interpret this type of distribution.
 For example, there could appear to be very low variability of crime in a particular location, when that is actually not the case.

 To convert raw metrics to the crime scores displayed throughout the application, we first had to transform the data to a scale that better honored and stabilized the variability of the data.
 This was done in part, by using a log-transformation.
 The validity of this approach can be confirmed by observing that the raw data is log-normally distributed – i.e. a log-transformation results in a normal distribution.